If you’re applying for a home loan, you probably want to know how to calculate borrowing power.

 If you really want to know how to calculate borrowing power, you’ll need to dig deeper in to income analysis.
 Click on the link that best matches your situation to learn more about how your income is analysed.

-What’s the term assessable income mean?
+What’s the term assessable income mean when a lender calculates home loan serviceability?

 It’s influenced by your lenders opinion of that type of income.

-Rental, Commission, Allowances or Bonus incomes are examples of income types that lenders like to shade.
+Casual, Rental, Commission, Allowances or Bonus incomes are examples of income types that lenders like to shade.

 Typically, your lender will have a fixed percentage for every type of income.

 - Bonus income often accepted at 50% (but only if it can be verified as consistent for 1-2 years).
-Therefore;

-Therefore, you might have 100% of your base income, plus 50% of your bonus income added.
+- Therefore, you might have 100% of your base income plus 50% of your bonus income added.
 This would then become your assessable income.

-- Depending on your income source/type, your lender may “shade” (reduce) your gross income for their assessment.
+- Depending on your income source/type, your lender may shade (reduce) your gross income for their assessment.

 - If all your income is accepted to 100%, then your assessable income should equal your actual gross income.